presidential-innovation-fellows/pif-website/_projects/nih-uniting-communications-and-science.md

 <p>While Georgeta worked with the Chief Communications Officer to develop data-driven national and regional campaign strategies to enroll the public, Adele worked with the Chief Medical and Scientific Officer (CMSO) to create the tools necessary for researchers to study <em>All of Us</em>’ participant data.
 With so much rich and diverse data, <em>All of Us</em> has the power to look for answers to some of our hardest health questions.
 The resulting marketing strategy and researcher data platform together enable <em>All of Us</em> to gather, study and return health information creating value for participants, researchers, and the larger scientific community.</p>

 <div class="usa-image-block">
   {% asset "nih-aou-trailer-adele-luta.jpg" class="" title="Adele is smiling as she stands outside a trailer that is covered in posters featuring many different people.
-On the trailer, a sign reads, <em>All of Us</em> Research Program." %}
+On the trailer, a sign reads, <em>All of Us</em> Research Program." alt="Adele is smiling as she stands outside a trailer that is covered in posters featuring many different people.
+On the trailer, a sign reads, All of Us Research Program." %}
   <div class="usa-image-text-block">
     <p class="usa-image-text">Adele Luta stands outside the the NIH <em>All of Us</em> Research Program trailer.</p>
   </div>